sait-lab/devops/ssh.md

 > [!NOTE]
 >
-> Use `ssh -V` command to check the the OpenSSH version.
+> Use `ssh -V` command to check the OpenSSH version.
 It displays the version of OpenSSH as well as the implementation of the Transport Layer Security (TLS) stack, such as LibreSSL or OpenSSL.
 >
 > Example outputs of `ssh -V` command:
 >